smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 - Default: _none_

 The hostname configured for TLS to be used by the Chainlink node.
-This is useful if you've configured a domain name specific for your Chainlink node.
+This is useful if you configured a domain name specific for your Chainlink node.

 ### CHAINLINK_TLS_PORT

 - Default: `"6689"`

 The port used for HTTPS connections.
-Set to 0 to disable HTTPS (disabling HTTPS also relieves Chainlink of the requirement for a TLS certificate).
+Set this to `0` to disable HTTPS.
+Disabling HTTPS also relieves Chainlink nodes of the requirement for a TLS certificate.

 ### CHAINLINK_TLS_REDIRECT